Charlescsyyy/UnrealCV/docs/tutorials/installation.rst

 Install UE5
 -----------

-Install Unreal Engine 5 from :ref:`Unreal Engine website <https://www.unrealengine.com/en-US>`_.
+Install Unreal Engine 5 from `Unreal Engine website <https://www.unrealengine.com/en-US>`_.

 Current LychSim plugin is only tested with Unreal Engine :code:`5.5.4` on Windows.
 MacOS should also be supported, but it is not officially tested.